5 Ways to Rejuvenate and Brighten Dull Skin

 1. EXFOLIATE WEEKLY

-Exfoliate your skin 2-3 times a week using a serum or face mask that contains AHA’s (alpha hydroxy acids) such as lactic acid (more gentle) or glycolic acid (more intense).
+Exfoliate your skin 2-3 times a week using a serum or face mask that contains AHA’s (alpha-hydroxy acids) such as lactic acid (more gentle) or glycolic acid (more intense).
 AHA’s work by dissolving the dead skin cells on the surface of the skin in a non-abrasive way (as opposed to grainy face scrubs).
-If you’re going to use a physical face scrub, be sure to use something with a very fine texture, and gently massage into the skin.
+If you’re going to use a physical face scrub, be sure to use something with a very fine texture, and gently massage it into the skin.